dr-tanzim-shaikh/fuzzy-inventory-model/code/README.md

 - `sensitivity_analysis_data.R` — enters sensitivity-analysis data, saves CSV tables, and generates PNG plots
 - `crisp_model_cost_function.R` — implements the crisp model cost function and compares computed results with the reported paper values
+- `fuzzy_model_cost_function.R` — implements the fuzzy model cost function using GMIR and compares computed results with the reported paper values

 ## How to Run